microbs-io/microbs/apps/README.md

 - Service is instrumented with OpenTelemetry (OTLP/gRPC)
 - Service accepts and responds with `application/json` content
-- Service logs using a standard format
+- Service logs using logfmt syntax
 - Service correlates logs with traces